Interested in this innovation?

 Karina Córdova, Executive Director

-Aula 42 began as an adaptation of the Academia de Verano (Summer Academy), a summer learning program implemented by Fundación Consejo de Curso since 2014 in which hundreds of students take an array of diverse project-based courses, from “Colonizing Mars” to “Biocitizens” to “Religions in Dialogue.”
-Aula 42 adapts courses and teaching methods from the Academia de Verano to the needs and contexts of local schools, scaling our best practices throughout Chile and Latin America.
+How we got started Aula 42 began as an adaptation of the Academia de Verano (Summer Academy), a summer learning program implemented by Fundación Consejo de Curso since 2014 in which hundreds of students take an array of diverse project-based courses, from “Colonizing Mars” to “Biocitizens” to “Religions in Dialogue.”
+Aula 42 adapts courses and teaching methods from the Academia de Verano to the needs and contexts of schools, scaling our best practices throughout Chile and Latin America.

 Founded in 2014, Fundación Consejo de Curso works in Chile and Latin America to inspire children and young people with a love of learning.
 By developing evidence-based educational programs both within and outside of the classroom, Consejo de Curso aims to model the schools of the future.
 In addition to Aula 42 and the Academia de Verano, Consejo de Curso also operates Verano Trampolín, a play-based early grade reading summer program for elementary aged students.
 Consejo de Curso has been recognized and supported by the Chilean Ministry of Education, the Chilean Economic Development Corporation (CORFO), Ashoka Foundation, Fundación Colunga, and the LEGO Foundation.